Back to all posts

 Cafes, Food, and Remote Work

-San Rafael can be appealing if you want more old-city exploration and access to central cafe zones.
+San Rafael can be appealing if you want old-city exploration and access to central cafe zones.
 Depending on the exact location, you can move toward Juarez, Santa Maria la Ribera, Reforma, or Centro for coffee, restaurants, museums, and meetings.

 Narvarte is more apartment-first.
 It has cafes, bakeries, taquerias, restaurants, markets, and practical food options, but it is not trying to be Roma Norte.
 That can be a benefit for remote workers who need fewer distractions and better home-base focus.